 Researchers are individually responsible for providing their Federal sponsors with accurate reporting of all sources of research support, financial interests, and affiliations.
 Accordingly, when applying for external research funding, UAMS personnel must also comply with all disclosure requirements imposed by the funding organization.

-As required by UAMS Administrative Guide 4.4.26 (Approval and Disclosure of Certain International Activities and Undue Foreign Influence), all UAMS personnel must seek prior approval from the UAMS Vice Chancellor for Research & Innovation prior to engaging in certain international activities.
-These activities include:
+As required by UAMS Administrative Guide 4.4.26 (Approval and Disclosure of Certain International Activities and Undue Foreign Influence), all UAMS personnel must seek prior approval from the UAMS Vice Chancellor for Research & Innovation prior to engaging in the following international activities.
+The Vice Chancellor for Research & Innovation shall consult with the Office of International Compliance & Conflict of Interest, the UAMS Office of General Counsel, and the requesting employee’s Dean or Institute Director before making a decision reading approval of the request.

 - Establishing a research laboratory outside the United States;